doug1/aws-scripts/README.md

 AWS Scripts
 ===========

-The shellscript s3auth.sh demonstrates an authenticated S3 GET.
+s3auth.sh - shellscript to demonstrate an authenticated HTTPS GET to Amazon's Simple Storage Service (S3) using only bash, openssl, and curl.